techidaily/site-instagram-video-recordings/source/_posts/new-in-2024-the-essential-guide-to-sharing-art-on-public-platforms-responsibly.md

 ![making appeal on instagram](https://images.wondershare.com/filmora/article-images/2023/03/making-appeal-on-instagram.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KaqfZcWg5sE?si=LPmSKk7AFp8VxDFD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Step3Tap the **"Appeal"** button.
 You can anticipate a decision within 24 hours.
 If you have adhered to the rules and possess the authority to use copyrighted music in your content, Instagram should lift all limitations.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_SbYznUy_zY?si=ThBkP934r3mizi48" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## FAQs About Copyright Music On Instagram